 Separator shall be equipped with an internal high flow bypass that regulates the flow rate into the treatment chamber and conveys high flows directly to the outlet such that scour and/or re-suspension of material previously collected in the separator does not occur.
 External bypasses are not acceptable.
 Bypass area shall be physically separated from the separation area to prevent mixing.
 Separator shall be circular, and constructed from either fiberglass or precast concrete risers.
 Concrete separator shall be designed and manufactured in accordance with ASTM C-478.
 Concrete joints shall be oil resistance, water tight and meet the design criteria according to ASTM C-443.
 In the concrete separator, a fiberglass insert, bolted and sealed watertight to the inside of the bypass chamber, shall divert low to normal stormwater flows into the treatment chamber.
-A minimum of 12 inches (30 cm) of oil storage shall be lined with fiberglass to provide secondary containment of any hydrocarbon materials.
+A minimum of 12 inches of oil storage shall be lined with fiberglass to provide secondary containment of any hydrocarbon materials.

-Difference between the inlet pipe elevation to the separator and the outlet pipe elevation from the separator shall be 1 inch (2.5 cm).
-For a multiple inlet pipe or inlet design there shall be a 3 inch (7.5 cm) difference between horizontal inlet pipe inverts and the outlet pipe invert.
+Difference between the inlet pipe elevation to the separator and the outlet pipe elevation from the separator shall be 1 inch.
+For a multiple inlet pipe or inlet design there shall be a 3 inch difference between horizontal inlet pipe inverts and the outlet pipe invert.
 Separator shall be able to be used as a bend structure in the storm sewer system.
 Access cover for all non-inlet type separators shall clearly indicate that it is an oil/sediment separator.

 Separator shall be capable of containing spills of floatable substances such as free oil and not be compromised by temporary backwater conditions (i.e., trapped pollutants should not be re-suspended and scoured from the separator during backwater conditions).